bertrandmc/til/aws/developer-associate-notes.md

 Kinesis provides Encryption in Flight with HTTPS.
 It also allows for server-side encryption, which automatically encrypts data before it's at rest by using an AWS KMS customer master Key (CMK) you specify.
 Data is encrypted before it is written to the Kinesis stream storage layer, and decrypted after it is retrieved from storage.

+**Kinesis Consumers**
+To create consumers you can use the AWS CLI and SDK or the Kinesis CLient Library (available for Java, Node, Python etc).
+The Client Library uses DynamoDB to checkpoint offset and to track other consumers and share the work amongst shards.

+**Shard Level Metrics**
+We can enable Shard level metrics to measure:
+Incoming/OutgoingBytes, Incoming/OutgoingRecords...etc.
+These records are send to CloudWatch in a 1 minute period.
+These incur additional costs.

 NOTES:
+Kinesis allows you to reprocess/re-play data.
+Once data enters Kinesis it cannot be deleted (immutability).
 In the exam you will be given different scenarios and you have to identify which kinesis service should be used.
+Kinesis Firehose loads data into S3, Redshift, ElasticSearch and Splunk.

+## MQ

+Amazon MQ is a managed message broker service for Apache ActiveMQ.
+It uses industry-standard APIs and protocols for messaging, including JMS, NMS, AMQP, STOMP, MQTT, and WebSocket.
+It doesn't scale as much as SQS and SNS because we have to provision it.
+It run on dedicated machines and can run in High Availability and with failover.
+It has both Queue features and topic features.

 # CI/CD